 At Bulimba Dermatology we continue to monitor the situation regarding Coronavirus.
 The health and well-being of our patients and staff remains our priority.
 Our Dermatologists and nursing staff remain in full operation to provide care for you and your skin.
 However, to reassure our patients, we have provided an overview of our ongoing procedures and additional precautions we have put in place to minimise the risk of Coronavirus exposure at our practice to protect our staff so that we can stay open to provide continued services for our patients during this time:

-- restricted entry of persons who are unwell or displaying signs of acute respiratory infection; persons returning from international travel within 14 days and persons who have had exposure to a known Coronavirus patient and/or are caring for people who are sick within their household
+- restricted entry of persons who are unwell or displaying signs of acute respiratory infection; persons returning from international travel within 14 days; persons returning from hotspots; and persons who have had exposure to a known Coronavirus patient and/or are caring for people who are sick within their household.
+If you do fall into one of these categories, please call us at your eariest convenience to reschedule your appointment.

 - restricted entry to reception and waiting room areas, with only the patient who has the appointment to enter these areas - to better observe social distancing guidelines, accompanying persons are kindly requested to wait outside or on seats provided in the foyer area.
 If the patient has a carer that needs to accompany them, this will of course be accommodated